pjaos/drive_mobility_scooter_battery_dock/README.md

 It is important that the pogo pins are fitted to the base panel in the dock at the correct height.
 They should be fitted such that when compressed to 6mm (panel surface to top of pogo pin) there is about 1.5mm travel left on the pogo pin.

-Four M3 brass thread inserts were added to the 3D printed base part to allow four countersunk screws to be fitted (two on each side).
+Four M3 brass thread inserts were added to the 3D printed base part to allow four M3 x 10mm countersunk screws to be fitted (two on each side).
+I used black nylon screws.
 These hold the top to the base.

 ## Battery